Agoric/documentation/main/guides/js-programming/agoric-js-overview.md

 To avoid this confusion, the shim uses a regular expression to reject code that looks like it is performing a direct eval.
-This regexp is not complete (you can trick it into performing a direct eval anyway), but that’s safe.
+This regexp is not complete (you can trick it into allowing a direct eval), but that’s safe because it really performs an indirect eval.
 Our goal is just to guide people away from confusing behaviors early in their development process.

 This regexp falsely rejects occurrences inside static strings and comments.